julievano/dos_and_donts_beta/docs/_posts/history/2017-11-20-Website_beta_now_available.md

 - updates
 ---

-Version 1.0 of the Dos and Don'ts now has a web interface.
-This is a beta version which will undergo revisions prior to website launch.
+The Dos and Don'ts now have a web interface.
+This is a beta version which will undergo considerable review and revision prior to an offical launch.
+If you are reading this, you have exclusive access.
+Please let jvano @ ucar.edu know what you think.